Ciminna

 Ciminna is a Sicilian city in the Metropolitan City of Palermo, located approximately 30 mi southeast of its capital, Palermo.
 The city's economy is derived mainly from agriculture and traditional crafts.

 The artist and Franciscan priest Pasquale Sarullo was born in Ciminna.

 History

 Its ancient history shows evidence of Punic and Roman settlements as well as Arab and Norman rule.

 There are Greek ruins overlooking the town which may be a temple to Demeter (Mother Earth), dating back to the time before Jesus.

-The family of MLB player Anthony Rizzo was originally from Ciminna, the maternal grandparents of American director Martin Scorsese was from Ciminna as well.
+The family of MLB player Anthony Rizzo was originally from Ciminna, as were the maternal grandparents of American director Martin Scorsese.

 Culture

 The mountaintop city's vibrant culture is centered on its annual festivals and religious processions.
 These include the ancient La Festa del SS.
 Crocifisso (Feast of the Holy Crucifix), for one week culminating on the Sunday and Monday of the first weekend of May (held every year since 1651); and the Feast of San Vito, patron saint of the city, held in early September.

 Other processions and festivals include the Feast of San Sebastian (January 20); Il Carnevale di Ciminna (Carnival similar to Mardi Gras); The Feast of San Giuseppe (St. Joseph, March 16–19);